Steering Away from Harm: An Adaptive Approach to Defending Vision Language Model Against Jailbreaks

 Extensive experiments demonstrate that {\methodname} effectively mitigates perturbation-based attacks while preserving model utility across standard VLM benchmarks.
 The main contributions of this work are as follows:

 \begin{list}{$\circ$}{} \item We introduce {\methodname}, a defense that adaptively steers models away from adversarial feature directions via image attribution activations to resist VLM attacks. {\methodname} is also highly efficient, which only needs several times of inference passes to build the defense, and does not affect inference time deploying the defense. \item We propose an adaptive steering approach by considering the projection between the steering vectors and calibrated activations, resulting in little performance drops on benign inputs while strongly avoiding harmful outputs under adversarial inputs. \item {\methodname} achieves a substantial improvement in defending against perturbation-based attacks.
-Compared to state-of-the-art methods JailGuard~\cite{xiaoyu2023jailguard}, with a Toxicity Score of 12.12\% and an Attack Success Rate of 17.84\% lower, and 9x faster in MiniGPT-4. {\methodname} is also transferable to some unseen attacks (e.g., structure-based attacks) and adversarial images with highly different distributions, and still be effective against adaptive attacks. \end{list}
+Compared to state-of-the-art methods JailGuard~\cite{xiaoyu2023jailguard}, with a Toxicity Score of 12.12\% and an Attack Success Rate of 17.84\% lower, and 9x faster in MiniGPT-4. {\methodname} is also transferable to some unseen attacks (i.e., structure-based attack, perturbation-based attack with PGD variants, and text-only attack), and still be effective against adaptive attacks. \end{list}